ramindehghanpoor/CLI/README.md

 * `-n11`

     [optional] The file name of the first new latent space.
 Provide a new protein family latent space to compare it with one of the existing protein families or with the second new latent space.
-The file should contain 30 floats, each float in a separate line. ~If only one of the nl1 and nl2 provided, the closest protein family to this new latent space will be shown.~
+The file should contain 30 floats, each float in a separate line.

 * `-n12`

     [optional] The file name of the second new latent space.
 Provide a new protein family latent space to compare it with one of the existing protein families or with the first new latent space.
-The file should contain 30 floats, each float in a separate line. ~If only one of the nl1 and nl2 provided, the closest protein family to this new latent space will be shown.~
+The file should contain 30 floats, each float in a separate line.

 ### Searching